-R/T transportation between Winnipeg and Churchill (train and plane, except as noted above for the 6 Day itinerary); accommodations; all meals (except those taken aboard the train); services of Expedition Leaders and assistants; most gratuities; airport transfers; permits and entrance fees; all taxes.
+R/T transportation between Winnipeg and Churchill (train and plane, except as noted above for the 6 Day itinerary); accommodations; all meals; services of Expedition Leaders and assistants; most gratuities; airport transfers; permits and entrance fees; all taxes.

-Travel to and from start and end point of trip; meals aboard the train; alcoholic beverages; some gratuities; optional activities; items of a personal nature (phone calls, laundry, etc.); optional travel insurance.
+Travel to and from start and end point of trip; alcoholic beverages; some gratuities; optional activities; items of a personal nature (phone calls, laundry, etc.); optional travel insurance.

 PHOTOS: © Eric Rock (NHA); © Court Whelan (NHA); © Megan Emmett (NHA); © Colin McNulty (NHA)